-T-Mobile announces free global data and texting for Simple Choice plans, nationwide 4G LTE expansionAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile announces free global data and texting for Simple Choice plans, nationwide 4G LTE expansionAlex Wagner - Editorial Director of News and Content

 Tonight's the night that T-Mobile introduced phase three of its UnCarrier transformation, and just as expected, the big magenta operator made some pretty major announcements.

 First up is the news that T-Mobile is expanding the home data coverage area of its Simple Choice plans to include over 100 additional countries.
 This means that customers signed up for eligible Simple Choice individual and business plans will get unlimited data and texting in over 100 "Simple Global" countries for no charge.
 Voice calls in those countries will be charged at a flat rate of 20 cents per minute.
 A full list of the more than 100 Simple Global countries can be found below.

 T-Mobile says that its new unlimited global data and text add-on will be tacked onto eligible Simple Choice plans on Oct.
 31. The carrier also notes that its unlimited global data coverage offers 2G data speeds, but customers that'd prefer something a little faster will be able to purchase a Speed Pass add-on at a rate of one day and 100MB for $15, one week and 200MB for $25 or two weeks and 500MB for $50.

 In addition to its free global roaming and texting feature, T-Mobile tonight also introduced a new add-on for U.S.-based customers that need to stay in contact with others around the globe.
 Known as Stateside International Talk & Text, the add-on includes unlimited texting to all of the Simple Global countries as well as calling that'll never be priced at more than 20 cents per minute.
 T-Mobile also says that calls to landlines in in more than 70 of its Simple Global countries is included for free.
 The Stateside International Talk & Text feature will be priced at $10 per month.